edgedb/easy-edgedb/chapter5/index.md

 This will return `{<duration>'6:06:00.688999'}`.

 EdgeDB is pretty forgiving when it comes to inputs when casting to a `duration`.
-It and will ignore plurals, will recognize abbreviations, and so on:
+It will ignore plurals, will recognize abbreviations, and so on:

 ```
 edgedb> select <duration>'2 milliseconds';